 3 – Meet Characters

-Editor’s Note: During the phased reopening of Walt Disney World, character greetings are temporarily suspended.
-Chef Mickey’s, Topolino’s Terrace’s Breakfast a la Art, Minnie’s Seasonal Dine at Hollywood & Vine, and Garden Grill offer a modified character dining experience.
+Editor’s Note: At this time, up and close character greetings are temporarily suspended.
+You’ll see characters come through on special cavalcades throughout the day.
+You may also see characters pop up at different locations throughout the parks and greet guests from a distance.
+Chef Mickey’s, Topolino’s Terrace’s Breakfast a la Art, Hollywood & Vine, Tusker House, and Garden Grill offer a modified character dining experience.

 If meeting characters is something you’d like to do on your vacation, it can take a little planning.
 The characters don’t just simply walk around the parks, it takes a little effort to find them.
 For example, if you want to meet Rapunzel, you have to visit her at Fairytale Hall in Fantasyland, but if you want to meet Pocahontas, you’ll have to find her at Animal Kingdom.
 Characters have designated spots and appearance times.
 Check the schedule at each park to see when and where your favorite characters will be appearing so you don’t miss out on meeting them.